AIB attracts €3.6bn in orders for junior bond offering

 Bank of Ireland

-The Bank of Ireland deal only secured €340 million of orders on a day of heightened political drama in London over Brexit , and as investors speculated on what moves the European Central Bank (ECB) would make to reboot euro zone inflation and the wider economy.
-Bank of Ireland decided to postpone the transaction, concerned how the bonds would trade afterwards.
+The Bank of Ireland deal secured only €340 million of orders on a day of heightened political drama in London over Brexit, and as investors speculated on what moves the European Central Bank (ECB) would make to reboot euro zone inflation and the wider economy.
+Bank of Ireland decided to postpone the transaction, concerned by how the bonds would trade afterwards.

-The ECB has since cut its deposit rate to minus 0.5 per cent and flagged a restart of its multi-trillion-euro quantitative easing (QE) bond-buying programme, which will keep bond rates depressed, in November.
+The ECB has since cut its deposit rate to -0.5 per cent and flagged a restart of its multi-trillion-euro quantitative easing bond-buying programme, which will keep bond rates depressed, in November.

 The Iseq financials index has since rallied almost 10 per cent, indicating that the market nervousness has eased slightly.